How to bet on the NFL: Point spreads, totals, parlays and more

 Buffalo -3.5 (-110)

-Live betting is popular and provides users with options to bet on games after they start as they play out in real time.
+Live betting provides users with options to bet on games after they start as they play out in real time.
 Among the markets you can bet on are the moneyline, over/under and point spread.
 You can also make in-game bets on player props.

-Depending on the score of the game or a player’s individual performance, these lines can quickly look very different from the final line they were set at before play started.
+Once the game starts, these lines can quickly look different from what they were set at before play started.

-The Bills, for example, may have closed as a -3.5, -145 favourite against the Patriots with an over/under set at 44.5, but those lines could move fast if either team got out to a quick lead.
+The Bills, for example, may have closed as a -3.5, -145 favourite against Miami with an over/under set at 44.5.
+But those lines could move fast if either team got out to a quick lead.

 That’s just one example.
-Odds are constantly changing throughout the game — certainly after a score and even on just a change of possession.
-Buffalo could quickly become the favourite again if it tied the game up, ending your chance to get them as a plus-money underdog.
+Odds are constantly changing throughout the game — certainly after a score and even a change of possession.
+Buffalo could quickly become the favourite again and end your chance to get them as a plus-money underdog.

-While markets remain open throughout a game they will close from time to time based on a number of factors, such as a timeout or injury, or a team increasing its odds of scoring by entering the red zone.
+While markets remain open throughout a game, they will close from time to time based on a number of factors.
+These include timeouts and injuries, or a team increasing its odds of scoring by entering the red zone.